bkrsln/blog/CLOUDFLARE_ENV_SETUP.md

 - If you see `Error: NOTION_PAGE_ID is missing or invalid` in build logs, that means the `NOTION_PAGE_ID` is not set correctly.
 - Make sure the page id is the collection page id (not a post id).
 Use `idToUuid` helper from `notion-utils` to convert if needed.

+Optional / Temporary:

+- SKIP_NOTION=1 : Set this to skip fetching from Notion (build succeeds with an empty post list).
+Useful while DNS / env debugging.

+Health Check:

+- A page at `/health` is provided to quickly verify a successful Pages deployment (shows build time & env presence).